-When measuring the fair value of an asset or a liability, the Group and the Company uses observable market data as far as possible.
+When measuring the fair value of an asset or a liability, the Company uses observable market data as far as possible.
 Fair value are categorised into different levels in a fair value hierarchy based on the input used in the valuation technique as follows:

-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities that the Group and the Company can access at the measurement date. - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: unobservable inputs for the asset or liability.
+- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company can access at the measurement date. - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: unobservable inputs for the asset or liability.

-The Group and the Company recognises transfers between levels of the fair value hierarchy as of the date of the event or change in circumstances that caused the transfers.
+The Company recognises transfers between levels of the fair value hierarchy as of the date of the event or change in circumstances that caused the transfers.